Code-Institute-Submissions/djmolloy57-project2_eurolodge/README.md

 ### Business Goals
 *  External user goals: <br>
    The site’s user are visitors looking to find information on holidaying around Europe according to holiday type (beach, city and skiing holidays)
    Then book holiday based on their choice of holiday.

 * Site owner's goal: <br>
+   To offer a site which is intuitive, easy to use for users.
+Where visitors can effortlessly find the lodging/accommodation for there choosen holiday type with minimum effort.

 ## User Stories
 * As a First Time Visitor: <br>